clarencechien/webdayi/memory-bank/productContext.md

 ## Why This Project Exists

 ### The Pain Point
 Modern knowledge workers increasingly live in the browser.
 Tools like Gmail, Google Docs, Notion, and countless web applications have become the primary workspace.
-Yet for Dàyì (大易) Chinese input method users, the typing experience remains fragmented:
+Yet for Dàyì (大易) Chinese input method users, the typing experience remains fragmented.

-1. **System IMEs are opaque**: Traditional OS-level IMEs are black boxes you can't customize or understand
-2. **Rime is powerful but heavy**: Configuring Rime feels like learning a new programming language
-3. **No browser-native solution**: Existing IMEs operate at OS level, missing browser-specific optimization opportunities
-4. **No cloud sync**: Personal dictionaries and preferences don't follow you across devices

-### The Vision
+### The Vision: Smart 2-Code Predictive Engine
-What if your input method was as transparent as your favorite developer tool?
-What if it lived where you actually type—in the browser?
-What if it learned from your context and synced seamlessly?

-WebDaYi answers these questions.
+The goal is to evolve from a simple character-by-character input (Lite) into a high-speed, **Predictive Type-ahead** engine.
+We call this **Smart 2-Code**.
+- **Determinism**: Respect the core Dayi 4-code rules.
+- **Speed**: Predict the intended character after just 2 codes (or even 1) using "Phantom Text".
+- **Flow**: Confirm predictions with Space, or continue typing to refine.

 ## Problems It Solves